healthree/health-buddy/README.md

 ## Usage

-* AS a walk-in client
+**AS A WALK IN CLIENT**

-* WHEN I click calculate BMI
+WHEN I click calculate BMI

-* THEN I am asked to input biometric information about myself
+THEN I am asked to input biometric information about myself
+<br/><br/>

-* WHEN I click submit
+WHEN I click submit

-* THEN I my BMI is displayed along with health risks that I could be in
+THEN I my BMI is displayed along with health risks that I could be in
+<br/><br/>

-* WHEN I scroll down
+WHEN I scroll down

-* THEN I can access the list of specialty medical professionals at the clinic
+THEN I can access the list of specialty medical professionals at the clinic

-* SO THAT I can consider enrolling with the clinic
+SO THAT I can consider enrolling with the clinic

-* AS a clinic staff
+<br/><br/>

+**AS A CLINIC STAFF**

-* WHEN I click log in
+WHEN I click log in

-* THEN I am asked to input my login information
+THEN I am asked to input my login information
+<br/><br/>

-* WHEN I log in successfully
+WHEN I log in successfully

-* THEN I can create/read/edit/delete client information
+THEN I can create/read/edit/delete client information
+<br/><br/>

-* WHEN a new client is added to the database
+WHEN a new client is added to the database

-* THEN I can link the client to an existing database of the doctors
+THEN I can link the client to an existing database of the doctors

+ACCEPTANCE TEST FOR USER STORY
+<br/><br/>

+GIVEN there is a log in option

+WHEN a successful login happens

+THEN only I am given the option to create/read/edit/delete client information

 <a name="license"></a>